-The team has a rejig - Katy passes the baton to Hetty (sticking with the 'y' or 'ie' names!) as she needs to focus on other events.
-Hetty is keen to join.
+The team has a rejig - Katy passes the baton to Hetty from Rab, who impressed us last year with her epic organisation.
 An excellent call.
 Now we're almost 200 people strong.
 Tickets sell out in 4 minutes (faster than Glastonbury!).
-We introduce 'climber' tickets.
-We move to Thorpe Farm, with excellent views of Stanage.
+We introduce 'Climber' tickets and move to Thorpe Farm, with excellent views of Stanage.

 I loved the collaboration between climbers, the support and encouragement people showed for strangers, the openness of everyone to share and contribute.